lancechincodes/trailer/planning/user-stories/user-stories.md

 As a user, I want to...
-- Search for movie and TV show trailers to watch
+- Search for movie trailers to watch
 - Choose categories to filter my results
 - Navigate to different pages via a navigation menu
-- Explore up-to-date and trending movies / TV shows
+- Explore up-to-date and trending movies
 - View an aesthetically pleasing website
 - Interact with different elements (click, hover, drag, etc.)
 - Watch trailers without getting redirected to another website